Division of Student Affairs

 605 South West Street · Box 19329 · 817-272-2771 · www.uta.edu/healthservices

 Health Services is an ambulatory health care facility fully accredited by the Accreditation Association for Ambulatory Health Care.
 Health Services’ mission is to support academic success by providing excellent health care and promoting wellness.
-It provides currently enrolled UT Arlington students with quality, accessible, comprehensive, and cost-effective primary health care.
+It provides currently enrolled UTA students with quality, accessible, comprehensive, and cost-effective primary health care.

 In addition to a general medicine clinic, Health Services provides a pharmacy, laboratory, radiology department, counseling and psychological services, women’s health clinic, immunization clinic, and a health promotion and substance abuse prevention office.